timm/sbse14/README.md

 NO W: No Wraps
 ---------------

+Sooner or later, your code will be added to some print out, perhaps even in a two-column format.
+When it does, you still want it to look beautiful.
+So:

-All code <= 52 characters.
-Not "self" but
++ All code <= 52 characters.
++ Not "self" but "i".
-"i".
-Indents using 2 spaces.
-Try to keep functions, classes, under 60 lines (and much less is much better).
++ Indents using 2 spaces.
++ Try to keep functions, classes, under 60 lines
+  (and much less is much better).

 STACK OVERFLOW
 ---------------